atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
 I
 . loi
-tieved strictly virtiions till seduced by Lumley, abandoned by him tcvall the misery which a mind like hers would, he knew, necessarily feel in fo difagreeable ar situation— — last: confmeration fpurredshim forward — He was not at all deficient in coiirage, yet a general tremor seized him at the sight of his antar gonish ' ft
+tieved strictly virtiions till seduced by Lumley, abandoned by him tcvall the misery which a mind like hers would, he knew, necessarily feel in fo difagreeable ar situation----last: confmeration fpurredshim forward --He was not at all deficient in coiirage, yet a general tremor seized him at the sight of his antar gonish ' ft
 Lumley, advancing to hihr with a pair of piftbls, pointed one at him,, and asked him if he was ready.
 ■»
-Charles replied — I have only two or three words to Say, " ** Be quick then, for I did not come ' here to talk.". - - F 3 I tt
+Charles replied --I have only two or three words to Say, " ** Be quick then, for I did not come ' here to talk.". - - F 3 I tt